 While the State of Illinois officially legalized sports betting in June 2019, the first physical sportsbook didn’t start accepting bets until March 2020 – just in time for the coronavirus lockdown.

 For a period of time, Governor J. B. Pritzker issued an executive order eliminating the requirement for in-person registration for online sportsbooks.
 Unfortunately, the Governor quickly reinstituted the restriction in July 2020.
+However, August 2020 brought another reversal allowing online-only registrations.
+That order remains in effect until September 19.

-Although this places a bit of an onerous restriction for sports bettors looking to start betting immediately, there are still loads of opportunities for fans to bet on their favorite Illinois teams.
+Although this flip-flopping places a bit of an onerous restriction for sports bettors looking to start betting immediately, there are still loads of opportunities for fans to bet on their favorite Illinois teams.

 Live Illinois Online Sportsbooks